 CW: That was always my biggest challenge.
 Leading up to the actual event, I simply tried not to think about it.
 There were times I was telling jokes and talking and then suddenly, it was time to go.
 That worked better for me.
 Otherwise, I could grind on things, and over-thinking didn’t help.
 I tried to step back from it.

 TS: What are the benefits of competing in different sports?

 CW: I’d been a skier before my accident, but track was a relatively new sport to me.
 I was learning more about it as I was doing it, and with track I had bigger breakthroughs.
 It was exciting, and competing in two sports kept me mentally fresh.

 TS: Juggling two sports and at such a high level must have been difficult.
 What were some management challenges you encountered that could have been solved with an app like TeamSnap?

 CW: Scheduling was always my biggest challenge, whether in terms of competition or my workouts.
 My coach would give me workouts and there were times and days when I didn’t know what I was supposed to do.

 There was also the travel schedule to manage.
 Coordinating schedules and connecting was difficult back then.
 It still is!

-Lara Rosenbaum is an award-winning journalist and wellness expert whose work has appeared in SELF, Shape, Men’s Health, Runner’s World, Men’s Journal, Prevention, Yoga Journal and countless other publications.
+Lara Rosenbaum is an award-winning journalist and wellness expert whose work has appeared in SELF, Shape, Men’s Health, Runner’s World, Men’s Journal, Prevention, Yoga Journal and many other publications.
 She has held editorial positions at several magazines and brands, including Women’s Health, where she was the founding fitness editor, and at Fitbit.
 Lara is also a former elite athlete, having traveled the world as a member of the U.S. Freestyle Ski Team.
-She is a certified personal trainer and yoga teacher, and in her free time enjoys traveling, playing with her dogs, and adventuring outside.
+In her free time she enjoys traveling, playing with her dogs, and adventuring outside.